Snadderr/PaliFlow/README.md

 - **B** — A + visual saliency (bounding box + attention heatmap)
 - **C** — B + textual justification

-Per-image ratings and post-round/post-experiment Likert surveys are written to `results/` and (optionally) backed up to Google Sheets and a private GitHub repo via `st.secrets`.
+Per-image ratings and post-round/post-experiment Likert surveys are written to `results/` and (optionally) backed up to Google Sheets and a private GitHub repo

 ## Layout